 When you have been diagnosed with Barrett's oesophagus, you may be advised to have a gastroscopy and biopsy at regular intervals to monitor the condition.
 This is called surveillance.
 The biopsy samples aim to detect whether dysplasia has developed in the cells, in particular if high-grade dysplasia has developed.

 The exact time period between each gastroscopy and biopsy sample can vary from person to person.
-It may be every 2-3 years if there are no dysplasia cells detected.
-Once dysplasia cells are found, the check may be advised every 3-6 months or so.
+It may be every 2-5 years (depending on the length of oesophagus that is affected) if there are no dysplasia cells detected.
+Once dysplasia cells are found, the check may be needed more frequently.
 If high-grade dysplasia develops, you may be offered treatment to remove the affected cells from the gullet (oesophagus).
-(Treatment details are discussed later.)
+(Treatment details are discussed below.)

 Surgery may be considered